vbotka/ansible-freebsd-dns/README.md

 shell> ansible-playbook freebsd-dns.yml --check --diff
 ```

-Run the play if this is what you want
+If this is what you want run the play

 ```yaml
 shell> ansible-playbook freebsd-dns.yml